 In the event a clinician or member disagrees with a decision regarding coverage of a medication, the clinician may request reconsideration by submitting additional information to the responsible paying agency.
+Most medications fall under DHS Pharmacy benefits.

 Plan Level Medication Monitoring - Psychotropic Medications